Code of Conduct for School Governing Boards

 - We will strive to work as a team in which constructive working relationships are actively promoted.

 - We will express views openly, courteously and respectfully in all our communications with other governors.

-- We will support the chair in their role of ensuring appropriate conduct both at meetings and at all times.
+- We will support the chair, vice chair and each other in our mutual roles of ensuring appropriate conduct both publicly and privately.

 - We are prepared to answer queries from other governors in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved.

-- We will seek to develop effective working relationships with the Headteacher, staff and parents, the local authority and other relevant agencies and the community.
+- We will seek to develop effective working relationships with the Headteacher, staff, church, parents, the local authority and other relevant agencies and the community.